 - Additional security and compliance with email archiving features on your mailboxes.

-If you’re worried about phishing or sophisticated malware, the Premium Security plan could provide the added level of protection that you need.
+If you are thinking about phishing malware, the Premium Security plan provides the more level of protection that you need.

-Before you invest in any of these technologies, do a careful assessment of what’s available to determine which systems are best suited to your company.
+Before you invest in any of these technologies, assess what is available to you.
+Also, determine which systems are best for your company.
 Most of the time, you should be able to find industry-specific solutions.